 The Conductors Guild serves to promote the art of conducting music, be it for symphony, band, wind ensemble, chorus, opera or any other conductors.
 It strives to tackle key problems encountered by Music Directors nowadays by being a lighthouse of knowledge and information about the in-and-outs of the art and business of conducting, and by encouraging the exposure and growth of conducted ensembles.
 It serves both professional and amateur.

-The CMA is dedicated to promote the interest in Country Music in America (and around the world) in order to foment its competitiveness in comparison to other, more current genres.
+The CMA is dedicated to promoting the interest in Country Music in America (and around the world) in order to foment its competitiveness in comparison to other, more current genres.
 It provides a platform for country musicians, songwriters, managers and other professionals to interact and push towards common goals for the industry.
 They recognize excellence within country music and provide information and critiques from the country music industry.

 The Global Alliance of Performers is an NGO that acts as a networking liaison between charities, performers, technicians, businesses and the wider audience while altogether raising awareness of social and environmental problems.
 The GAP exerts pressure on the media and entertainment industries to push its goals, as well as organizing events, media, performing arts, programming for commercial radio, artist appearances, giving information and many other resources for non-profit organizations.